 If all this goes well, plan to make a second – unannounced – visit.
 Visit on the weekend or evening or some different time of the day than the first.
 You want to see how the facility is run during these off-hours.

-Once you have your choices narrowed down, ask the top contending facilities if they can provide you with references.
+Once you have your choices narrowed down in the process of choosing a Florida nursing home, ask the top contending facilities if they can provide you with references.
 You want to hear from other families about whether they have been satisfied with their care.What If There is a Problem?

 If after admission, you suspect there is a problem, these matters can sometimes be resolved by speaking with the administrator.
 However, if you find that individual is unresponsive or you are not happy with the outcome, you may want to seek advice from the Long-Term Care Ombudsman Council.
 This group is responsible for investigating and resolving complaints and problems.

-If the problem is that you suspect your loved one has been abused or neglected, you may also want to reach out to an experienced nursing home abuse attorney.
+If the problem is that you suspect your loved one has been abused or neglected, you may also want to reach out to an experienced nursing home abuse attorney in the Fort Lauderdale area.
 He or she will be able to inform you of your rights and possible legal options during a free initial consultation.